Plug and Play launches an accelerator to develop technologies addressing plastic waste – TechCrunch

 Industrial companies don’t have the best history when it comes to reinventing their entire business models with new technologies, but at least there’s some effort being put toward these initiatives.

-Each program will run for 12 weeks and accept ten startups.
+Each program will run for 12 weeks and accept 10 startups.
 In true accelerator fashion there will be a demo day where AEPW and Plug and Play would have the opportunity to invest in participating companies.

-“I believe when we bring together all the stakeholders—large corporations, entrepreneurs, startups, and universities—you can create real change,” said said Saeed Amidi, the founder and chief executive of Plug and Play, in a statement.
+“I believe when we bring together all the stakeholders—large corporations, entrepreneurs, startups, and universities—you can create real change,” said said Saeed Amidi, founder and chief executive of Plug and Play, in a statement.
 “By devoting resources and attention to this global issue of plastic waste, we can make a difference in the environment.
-Through this platform I commit to spend more of my time on sustainability-focused initiatives and will invest in 20 startups in this space per year,”
+Through this platform I commit to spend more of my time on sustainability-focused initiatives and will invest in 20 startups in this space per year.”

 Applications are now open for the first program, which will run from February through May 2020.